Kathmandu in one week (II): sites, villages, and local people – Nepal

 In the evening, I met Elen – the editor of the Inside Himalayas magazine, and her Nepalese boyfriend, Ramesh – who was a river guide.
 We had dhal bhat at a local restaurant and then met with some of their friends for a drink in a couple of bars.

 Kathmandu, the fifth day

-In the courtyard of the temple, a little boy asked me to give him a lollipop, but I discouraged him and told him it was not good for his teeth.
+In the temple’s courtyard, a little boy asked me to give him a lollipop.
+I discouraged him and told him it was not good for his teeth.
 He left, returned later, and asked me directly for money.
 I said I had no change.
 Then he asked if I had a boss.
 When I confirmed I had one, he concluded my boss had the money.
-When I left the temple, I ate an egg tkoupa (noodle soup with boiled eggs and raw vegetables) at a local restaurant.
+When I left the temple, I had an egg tkoupa (noodle soup with boiled eggs and raw vegetables) at a local restaurant.